Adelaide Place Baptist Church: Daughter churches

 Hillhead Baptist Church was formed in 1883 by a group from Adelaide Place who lived in the area.
 This building was also designed by Thomas Lennox Watson.
 Sixteen years later, in 1899, Hillhead Baptist Church founded Partick Baptist Church.

 Members from Hillhead Baptist Church and Adelaide Place Baptist Church started meeting in Bearsden in 1973.
 The congregation became Bearsden Baptist Church, which first called a minister in 1975.

-Queens Park Baptist Church, Bearsden Baptist Church and Hillhead Baptist Churchare still in operation, although the original Hillhead church building is being converted to flats.
+Queens Park Baptist Church, Bearsden Baptist Church and Hillhead Baptist Church are still in operation, although the original Hillhead church building is being converted to flats.
 Partick Baptist Church is now a campus of Queens Park Baptist Church.

 The present congregation

-Adelaide Place currently has 75 registered members.
-Not all congregants are members.
-Congregants may attend church business meetings but only members have the right to vote.